TechnoBro03/AdvancedButton/README.md

 * Click "<> Code" -> "Download ZIP"
 * Start the Arduino IDE, go to "Sketch" -> "Include Library"
 * Select the ZIP file.
-* Verify that the library you just added is available in the list.
+* Restart the Arduino IDE.
+* AdvancedButton should now appear in the library drop-down menu.